Yoga for Menopause Symptoms

 Kapha-Energizing Practices

-• Gentle Sun Salutations: Flow through poses to build warmth.
+• Gentle Sun Salutations: Move through a few easy rounds to gradually build warmth and momentum.

 • Chair Pose (Utkatasana): Build heat and strength.

-• Kapalabhati Breath: Rapid exhales to clear brain fog (consult a teacher first).
+• Kapalabhati Breath: Rapid exhales that some people find help with mental clarity (consult a teacher first).

 Restorative Yoga for All

-Restorative poses, held for 5-20 minutes with props, promote deep relaxation.
+Restorative poses, held for 5-20 minutes with props, can promote deep relaxation.

 • Savasana: Lie flat, arms and legs spread, and surrender tension.